lxShaDoWxl/gfalcon-signin-service/README.md

 # feature
 This product is SingIn Service.
-If authentication succeeds, user got `gfalcon.session` in cookie.
+If authentication succeeds, user got `gfalcon.session` and `gfalcon.iid` in cookie.
-SP verifies whether it has been authenticated using `gfalcon.session`.
+SP verifies whether it has been authenticated using `gfalcon.session` and  `gfalcon.iid`.

 # TODO
 - SSO View